umbraco/UmbracoDocs/Tutorials/Editors-Manual/Getting-Started-With-Umbraco/Deleting-and-Restoring-Pages/index.md

 ---

 # Deleting and Restoring Pages
-In this guide you will get an overview of how to delete pages from the section and how you can restore them if you end up changing your mind.
+In this guide you will get a quick overview of how to delete pages from the section tree.
+Further more will also be shown how you can restore them if you end up changing your mind.